 Since Summer 2017, I have been (slowly...) working towards a challenge of reading a book from every country.
 For most books, I try to find someone I know from the given country for a recommendation (perks of PhD life is meeting people from all around the world! :) ).
-In general, I try to satisfy as many of the following preferences when picking which book to read:

 By the list below, I still have a long ways to go :) Please email me for recommendations for countries (megha at cs dot stanford dot edu)!